 About

-I completed my PhD in Applied Mathematics under the supervision of Prof. John Appleby (and with the generous support of the Irish Research Council) at Dublin City University.
+I completed my PhD in Applied Mathematics under the supervision of Prof. John Appleby at Dublin City University.
 I was a postdoctoral researcher at Brandeis University with Prof. Jonathan Touboul and I subsequently joined Prof. Simon Levin’s lab at Princeton University to work on mathematical models of vegetation dynamics.
-In Fall 2023, I will join the Department of Mathematical Sciences at Durham University as an Assistant Professor.
+As of August 2023, I am an Assistant Professor in the Department of Mathematical Sciences at Durham University.

 denis_patterson